Skip to main content

 • Assess all 4Es together rather than focusing narrowly on economy (cost reduction).
 A holistic view prevents optimizing one dimension at the expense of others.

-• Establish benchmarks early by identifying comparable programme costs and outcomes during design, so VfM can be measured against realistic standards.
+• Establish benchmarks early by identifying comparable program costs and outcomes during design, so VfM can be measured against realistic standards.

 • Integrate VfM into routine monitoring rather than treating it as a one-off evaluation exercise.
 Track cost-per-output and cost-per-outcome alongside standard performance indicators.